leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

   * Reality: [Math class needs a makeover (TED Talk)](https://www.ted.com/talks/dan_meyer_math_curriculum_makeover).
     Students learn to pass tests, not to have deep, fundamental understandings.

-The extremes of the big Other are illustrated by [Zimbardo's _The Lucifer Effect_](https://archive.org/details/TheLuciferEffectUnderstandingHowGoodPeopleTurnEvilISBN9781400064113):

-> Aberrant, illegal, or immoral behavior by individuals in service professions,
-> such as policemen, corrections officers, and soldiers, is typically labeled the mis-
-> deeds of "a few bad apples."
-The implication is that they are a rare exception and
-> must be set on one side of the impermeable line between evil and good, with the
-> majority of good apples set on the other side.
-But who is making the distinction?
-> Usually it is the guardians of the system, who want to isolate the problem in order
-> to deflect attention and blame away from those at the top who may be responsible
-> for creating untenable working conditions or for a lack of oversight or supervision.
-> Again the bad apple-dispositional view ignores the apple barrel and its
-> potentially corrupting situational impact on those within it.
-A systems
-> analysis focuses on the barrel makers, on those with the power to design the
-> barrel.

 All of this is packaged nicely by this paragraph in Capitalist Realism: